rydmike/rydmike.github.io/blog_sliver_padding.md

 You can see this demo in a browser with [**DartPad here**](https://www.dartpad.dev/?id=e199cb754fc08f4e1500efc96e322eee&null_safety=true).
 <img src="https://rydmike.com/assets/sliverpadding.png?raw=true" alt="Sliver padding"/>

 The difference is not so large on the WEB build using the HTML render with this example.
-It is more clear on SKIA or desktop builds, due to the used elevation in the example and the difference in how HTML and SKIA renderer draws elevations.
+It is more visible on SKIA or desktop builds, due to the used elevation in the example and the difference in how HTML and SKIA renderer paints elevations.

 Source GIST: [**Padding Slivers with SliverPadding and demo of why Padding does not work**](https://gist.github.com/rydmike/e199cb754fc08f4e1500efc96e322eee)